-Loans and receivables are non-derivative financial assets, with fixed or determinable payments that are not quoted in an active market.
-The Company's loans and receivables comprise trade receivables and cash and cash equivalents and are included in current assets due to their short-term nature.
-Loans and receivables are recognized initially at fair value and subsequently measured at amortized cost using the effective interest method, less provision for impairment.
+Financial assets carried at amortized cost are non-derivative financial assets, with fixed or determinable payments that are not quoted in an active market.
+The Company's financial assets carried at amortized cost comprise distressed asset portfolios, other long-term receivables from investments, receivables and cash and cash equivalents.
+Financial assets carried at amortized cost are recognized initially at fair value and subsequently measured at amortized cost using the effective interest method